newmind-gh/RekeyZeroExtention/apps/extension/README.md

 Optional host permission ownership in Personal is limited to:

-- enabled BYO AI provider origins; and
+- configured direct AI-provider origins; and
 - origins referenced by saved Mapping Profiles.

 The Personal manifest has no mandatory host permissions.
 HTTPS provider and website origins, plus localhost fixture origins, remain optional and are requested from the user when needed.